Yolxander/git-pad/README.md

 - **Context-Aware**: Commands execute in the correct project directory
 - **Team Sharing**: Share command configurations with your team

+### 📝 Prompts Pad

+Copy prompts to clipboard with one click for quick access to frequently used text.

+- **Quick Copy**: Click any prompt button to copy its text to clipboard instantly
+- **Toast Notifications**: Get visual feedback when prompts are copied
+- **Category Organization**: Organize prompts by:
+  - AI (AI prompts and templates)
+  - Code (code snippets and templates)
+  - Writing (email templates, documentation)
+  - General (general purpose prompts)
+- **Custom Prompts**: Create your own prompt buttons with custom text
+- **Icon Support**: Add emoji icons to identify prompts quickly

 ### 🎮 Pad Mode

 Full-screen command execution mode for maximum productivity.